 Eat, eat, and eat some more

 Take a trip to the local market to see fruits that look alien to us.
 Paloquemao is the most famous market here, but remember to buy something, and ask before you take pictures – the stallholders are trying to earn a living by selling their produce so do your bit & contribute.
-I took a market tour and cooking class with 5Bogota and loved it!
-The food we made was simple, but delicious, and it was a great way to meet a local Bogotana and cook in her home.
+I took a market food tour and cooking class with 5Bogota and loved it!
+The Colombian food we made was simple but delicious, and it was a great way to meet a local Bogotana and cook in her home.

-Bogota also has plenty of street food for hungry backpackers on a budget, so take your pick and try traditional foods like baleadas, ajiaco, empanadas.
+Bogota also has plenty of street food for hungry backpackers and travellers on a budget, so take your pick and try traditional foods like baleadas, ajiaco, and empanadas.
 Beyond Colombia also offer a free guided food tour, where they take you to some of the best spots in the city to try traditional Colombian snacks and street food – you pay for the food you eat, and tip the guide for their services at the end.
-I didn’t try this as I was so full after my cooking class I couldn’t even move, but I’ll give it a go next time I’m backpacking in Bogota!
+I didn’t try this as I was so full after my cooking class I couldn’t even move, but I’ll give it a go next time I’m back in Bogota!

 Colombians love a party, and Bogotanos are no exception.
 The Candelaria is a great place to party, with several Universities in the area bringing a young student crowd.
 Hang out in Plazoleta Chorro de Quevado square for live music and people watching or take a bar crawl around the area.
 Andres Carne de Res is an institution in Bogota.
 Come here on the weekends to eat great steak and dance the night away.
 It is out of town though, and you can either take an expensive taxi or join a company like Sue Candelaria who arrange transport and entry for you.
 I still haven’t been here but I will go one day!

-General Things to Remember About Backpacking Bogota
+General Things to Remember About Bogota

 Is Bogota Safe?